relaernu/project_2/README.md

 11. Navigate to http://localhost:5000/importdata (windows user) or http://127.0.0.1:5000/importdata (mac user) to import data.

-12. Navigate to http://promenu.com.au:5000/overview to view the project.
+12. Navigate to http://promenu.com.au:5000/ to view the project dashboard.

 13. Click on the unique buttons to view pages, dashboard and visualisations.